brentp/echtvar/README.md

 encoding](https://en.wikipedia.org/wiki/Delta_encoding)
 and [integer compression
 ](https://lemire.me/blog/2017/09/27/stream-vbyte-breaking-new-speed-records-for-integer-compression/)
-to create a compact and searchable format of any integer or float columns selected from the population file.
+to create a compact and searchable format of any integer, float, or low-cardinality string columns selected from the population file.

 Once created, an echtvar (zip) file can be used to annotate variants in a VCF (or